Please log in to watch this conference skillscast.

 An invitation to functional programming

-Rúnar is an independent software developer, co-author of “Functional Programming in Scala”, co-creator of the Ermine programming language, and a functional programming extremist.
+Rúnar is a managing engineer at Takt, co-author of “Functional Programming in Scala”, co-creator of the Ermine programming language, and a functional programming extremist.